 The University of the District of Columbia David A. Clare School of Law (UDC-DCSL) invites applications for two full-time academic success instructors to teach various first-year and upper-level academic success courses and workshops and provide academic counseling to first-year and upper-level students.
 These positions are slated to start in July 2018.

-The primary purpose associated with these positions is to assist the Director of Academic Success in the development and implementation of those programs and activities that will serve the general purpose of the Academic Success program.
-Primary responsibilities include those activities (counseling, teaching, providing feedback (oral and written) and administrative tasks) related to the primary purpose.
+Day-to Day Responsibilities: This position is instrumental in assisting the Director of Academic Success in the development and implementation of those programs and activities that will serve the general purpose of the Academic Success program.
+Primary responsibilities include activities such as counseling, teaching, providing feedback (oral and written) and administrative tasks) related to the primary purpose.

 Candidates must have excellent writing and analytical skills, and experience in law practice or a judicial clerkship.
 Teaching experience is preferred.
 Candidates should have the ability and desire to work collaboratively.
 A strong plus is additional experience or degrees in education.

-- Coordinate the integration of academic success best practices across the curriculum;
+7. Coordinate the integration of academic success best practices across the curriculum; and

 Minimum Job Requirements